 I never blogged about this!
 Because I’m terrible at promoting myself, and this particular story has been a curious one.
 “What Lasts,” the flash piece accepted July of 2015 in Daily Science Fiction, was reprinted in August in Wilde Stories: Year’s Best Gay Speculative Fiction.

 The collection itself is put together by Lethe Press, who do incredible work.
 Here’s a link to their Patreon.
-They do good work!
+Support their work!
 Without more support, they won’t be able to have more annual collections like this one, which is a total shame.
 The last thing the publishing industry needs is to become more homogenized and bland and have Year’s Best collections that don’t publish me.

 As to the story.
 It’s a big source of impostor syndrome for me, for several reasons.
 The least of these is the incredible TOC!
 E. Catherine Tobler and A. Merc Rustad and Sam J. Miller and Haralambi Markov and agh!
 All fantastic stories, engaging and beautiful, and it got a starred review from Publishers Weekly.
 So now PW has said of my story that “love transcends humanity,” which, you’re goddamned right.